petersulyok/smfc/ARCHITECTURE.md

   `set_fan_level`, `set_multiple_fan_levels` — all delegating to the
   `Platform`.

+Fan levels crossing the `Platform` interface are always percent values (0-100%) in both directions.
+The wire encoding is platform-internal: platforms using a 0-255 duty cycle scale (`GenericX9Platform`, `X10QBi`) convert on write and convert back on read, so callers never see the raw BMC byte.

 Every `set_*` call sleeps for `fan_mode_delay` or `fan_level_delay`
 afterwards, giving the BMC and the fans time to react before the next command.
 Negative delays are rejected at startup.